 A Psychologist will treat patients through therapy, called psychotherapy, to relieve symptoms of psychological distress or illness.

 A Psychiatrist is a health care professional that is a medical doctor that specialized in psychiatry.
 Psychiatrists are able to prescribe mediation as a form of treatment for mental health disorders.

 What do I study in order to become a Psychologist?

 Universities around South Africa have a number of different programs that act as an initial step into psychology.
 The most common program is a Bachelor of Arts in Psychology.
-These can have a number of different names – BA Psychology / BA Social Science / B Psych – regardless of the name, these are essentially a Bachelors degree with a focus in Psychology.
-What is important to note is that completing a 3 year undergraduate degree in psychology will not make you a psychologist.
-In order to register and practice as a psychologist in South Africa, one needs to complete an undergraduate degree (BA in Psychology), an honours degree (BA Hon in Psychology) as well as a Master’s degree in Psychology (MA Clinical / Counselling Psychology).
+These can have a number of different names – BA Psychology / BSocSci Psychology / BSc Psychology – regardless of the name, these are essentially a Bachelors degree with a focus in Psychology.
+What is important to note is that completing a 3 year undergraduate degree in psychology will not make you a Psychologist.
+In order to register and practice as a Psychologist in South Africa, one needs to complete an undergraduate degree (BA in Psychology), an Honours degree (BA Hon in Psychology) as well as a Master’s degree in Psychology (any HPCSA recognized category).

 What is the HPCSA?

-The Health Professionals Council of South Africa (HPCSA) is a council that guides and regulates health professions in South Africa.
-Their role is to standardize aspects pertaining to registration, education, training, professional conduct, ethical behaviour, professional development, and compliance with healthcare standards.
+The Health Professionals Council of South Africa (HPCSA) is a council that guides and regulates the health professions in South Africa.
+Their role is to standardize and regulate aspects pertaining to registration, education, training, professional conduct, ethical behaviour, professional development, and compliance with healthcare standards.